Eagle3310/Reverse-Shell-Creator/README.md

 A simple Bash-based tool that automates the creation of reverse shell payloads using your local system IP and a randomly generated port.
 This script is designed for CTF practice, lab environments, and authorized penetration testing only.

+---

 📌 Features

 Automatically detects local IPv4 address

 Generates random listening ports

-Supports multiple reverse shell payloads:
+Supports multiple reverse shell payloads: PHP, Bash, Python

-PHP One-liner

-Bash Reverse Shell

-Python Reverse Shell

 URL encoding support (Burp-friendly)

 Interactive shell selection menu

 Lightweight and fast

+---

 ⚠️ Disclaimer